Video intercom installation for Santa Clara and Bay Area properties.

 What Elwin checks before specifying the intercom.

 A video intercom can only work as well as the entry point, door release, network, power, low-voltage intercom wiring, directory workflow, and access control integration behind it.
-The site walk turns those conditions into the entry plan.
+Elwin checks the workflow around the intercom before treating the device as the whole answer.

 01